Streampunk/byzantime/README.md

 { [7424 bytes data]
 ```

+Note that `Content-Type` is fixed as `application/octet-stream` and will be enhanced in the future more precisely describe the body.

 Too access a range of grains, use an inclusive range e.g. `42-47.raw`.
 For some codecs, the grains are of different byte lengths.
 To find the start of each grain within the data returned, use `.json` instead of `.raw`.

 `http://localhost:3000/NTSC_1080i_MPEG_LGOP_colorbar.mxf/video_19/42-47.json`